Truth Serum (EP): Commercial performance

 Truth Serum debuted at number 25 on the Swedish Albums Chart for the issue dated 14 March 2014.
 On 16 May 2014, it peaked at number 13.
 It spent 29 weeks on the chart, and was the 49th best-selling record of 2014 in Sweden.
 In Norway, the record entered the Norwegian Albums Chart at number 31.
 It spent 23 weeks on the chart, peaking at number eight.
 On the Finnish Albums Chart, it reached the number 30 and stayed on the chart for a total of four weeks.
 In Australia, Truth Serum debuted and peaked at number 99 on the Australian Albums Chart for the issue dated 7 July 2014.
 In the United States, the extended play debuted at number 39 on the Billboard Top Heatseekers Albums chart.
 It later peaked at number six on the issue dated 20 September 2014.
 The record also charted on the Billboard Top Current Albums chart, peaking at number 168.
+Although the EP did not chart in New Zealand, it was certified Platinum by Recorded Music New Zealand (RMNZ) for equivalent sales of 15,000 units in the country.